-Berkeley Rose School started as a 12-student kindergarten in the living room of one of the founding parents.
-Seven years later we’ve grown to a thriving school with parent-child classes, two preschools, two kindergartens, and a grades program offering first through fourth, growing a grade a year.
+Berkeley Rose Waldorf School started as a 12-student kindergarten in the living room of one of the founding parents.
+Eight years later we’ve grown to a thriving school with parent-child classes five days a week, several early childhood classes, and a grades program offering first through sixth in 2018-19, growing a grade a year through 8th grade.

 The vision for Berkeley Rose has always been to offer children a school that can be their home from preschool through 8th grade—to build a school that provides community for families for a decade or more as their children move through the grades.

 Free to be a child, empowered to become a Nobel Laureate

 Waldorf graduate receives a Nobel prize.
 Read all about it.